On this page

 New Zealand is a founding member of this regional leaders’ forum for strategic dialogue and cooperation on political, security, economic and social issues of common concern.
 The East Asia Summit (EAS) comprises the 10 ASEAN countries, Australia, China, India, Japan, New Zealand, the Republic of Korea, Russia and the United States.
 It is held after the annual ASEAN leader' meeting and plays an important role in the regional architecture of the Asia-Pacific.

-In 2019 the EAS was held in Bangkok, Thailand.
-It covered a diverse array of issues with particular focus on the South China Sea and Indo-Pacific.
+The 12th East Asia Summit (EAS) Foreign Ministers’ Meeting was convened on 5 August 2022 in Phnom Penh, Kingdom of Cambodia.
 New Zealand plays an active role in the EAS, including in climate change, sustainable development, disaster relief capacity-building, regulatory good practice, and counter-radicalisation initiatives.

 ASEAN Regional Forum